arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 In the bright future of programming there will be more natural bridges between different languages.
 With growing capabilities for [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)), it will be easier to invoke particular functions from other languages without intermediate bash calls.
+[Python<>rust](https://pyo3.rs/) is a good example of going in this direction.

-By not writing CLI logic you make code future-proof.
+By not writing CLI logic and focusing on programming interface you make code future-proof.
-Different utilities already can convert functions to REST API (in future we may use some other network APIs like gRCP).
+Different utilities already can convert functions to REST API (we may later use some other network APIs like gRCP).
 More to come, maybe we should expect utilities to auto-wrap your functions for calling from other languages/hosts/universes.

 Code should be designed to be used by other code first.